 You can also save money on energy costs by aligning the time of day you use electricity with the price points on your utility bill.
 This strategy is called load shifting or peak shaving, and it can save C&I facilities thousands of dollars.

 Peak shaving works by moving power consumption during hours when rates are highest to off-peak times when rates are lower.
-You can do this by using smart devices and software that automatically switches your power on and off based on the time and how much electricity you use at any given moment.
+You can do this by using smart devices and software that automatically switch your power on and off based on the time and how much electricity you use at any given moment.
 It can also be used for strategies like load shifting, where commercial spaces will pre-heat or pre-cool spaces to avoid the highest spikes in electricity costs.

 Utility Infrastructure Projects: The Impact on C&I Goals